The Other Side (Jason Derulo song)

 "The Other Side" is a song by American singer Jason Derulo, released as the lead single from his third studio album, Tattoos (2013), and its US counterpart Talk Dirty (2014).
 Derulo co-wrote the song with Martin Johnson and Joshua "Ammo" Coleman; the latter is also the producer.
 The song was later featured in a TV spot for the 2017 Disney/Pixar film Coco.

 "The Other Side" was met with mixed reviews from critics, some praised its energy and catchiness while others defined it as a generic autotuned dance-pop track.

 Composition

 Courtney E. Smith of Radio.com wrote that "The Other Side" is about what "men really think about before the first time they have sex with a woman they care about."

+"The Other Side" is performed in the key of A major with a tempo of 128 beats per minute, with Derulo's vocals ranging from E3 to C♯5.

 Music video

 The lyric video was uploaded to Jason's YouTube account on April 23, 2013.
 The official music video was uploaded on May 1 and was directed by Colin Tilley.
 It features Derulo along with his girlfriend, played by Erika Marosi, in many different locations such as in a bedroom and in a club.
 It also features Derulo doing a headstand near the end of the video.

 Derulo created the acoustic version of this song with Tyler Ward.